 The hosting of guests in individual rooms must not interfere with the roommates' use of the room.
-Residents are responsible for their guest's behavior and observance of the University rules in rooms and throughout the residence halls and on campus.
-A resident may lose their guest privileges if a guest is involved in a violation of University policy.
-Violation of the guest policy will render students subject to disciplinary action.
+Residents are responsible for their guest's behavior and observance of the University rules in rooms, throughout the residence halls, and on campus.
+A resident may lose their guest privileges if their guest is involved in a violation of University policy. violation of the guest policy will render students subject to disciplinary action.
 Residence Life suspends guest privileges during University break periods, even if the residence hall is housing students during the break period.
-The University reserves the right to remove a guest who has violated University regulations.
-Sleeping in student lounges and other public spaces is prohibited.
+The University reserves the right to remove a guest who has violated University policies.
+Sleeping in student lounges and other public spaces is prohibited for guests and Holy Family students.

 Guests who have been removed from campus and return are viewed as trespassers and are subject to arrest.
 The occupants of an individual room/apartment may wish to set more guidelines pertinent to guests and may do so as long as they stay within University policies.
 For assistance, please seek out a Community Assistant and consult the roommate agreement form.
+The University has set the following policies concerning registering guests and visitation hours.